 “The only advantage I want is… a starving crowd!”

 “The most profitable habit you can cultivate is the habit of constantly being on the lookout for groups of people (markets) who have demonstrated that they are starving (or, at least hungry) for some particular product or service.”

-So forget your nifty app idea and cute guide to making sourdough bread blindfolded underwater.
+Forget your nifty app idea, or your cute guide to making sourdough bread while blindfolded underwater.

 Look for painful problems.
 Look for starvation.

 I stumbled bass ackwards into my first product that people bought.
 It was a stupid photo booth iPhone app called Mustache Bash.

 It could… drumroll… put mustaches on photos.

 In its first year the app made about $8,000 in the App Store, which sounds okay until you consider that I spent $4,200 to develop the first version.